hehnle/process-implementation-variability/README.md

     mvn spring-boot:run -Dspring-boot.run.arguments=--excludeNotification=notification.mail

-Using the spring boot run arguments, implementations of certain activites may be excluded during startup.
+Using the spring boot run arguments, implementations of certain activities may be excluded during startup.

 ## Feature Binding at Runtime